Ciriak/cyriaquedotdev/public/work/about.md

 I've had my years of PHP and legacy stuff but i don't really want to deal with that anymore, at least not as my main tech.

-Since a few years, i decided to specialize myself into Front-end development, wich is basically the "visual" part of development.
+Since a few years, i decided to specialize in Front-end development, wich is basically the "visual" part of development.

 <small>"Small" list of tools i use :) </small>

-### My current stack
+### My current toolset

 <img src="/images/tools-icons/typescript.png" height="32px" title="Typescript">
 <img src="/images/tools-icons/react.png" height="32px" title="React">